pantheon-systems/documentation/source/content/kill-mysql-queries.md

 ## Next Steps

-### Troubleshoot With New Relic
+### Troubleshoot With New Relic&reg; Performance Monitoring

-To get a better view of what's happening with your queries, take a look at [MySQL Troubleshooting with New Relic APM](/debug-mysql-new-relic).
-Using our integrated reporting services with New Relic Pro, you can isolate MySQL performance issues on your Drupal or WordPress sites.
+To get a better view of what's happening with your queries, take a look at [MySQL Troubleshooting with New Relic&reg; Performance Monitoring](/debug-mysql-new-relic).
+Using our integrated reporting services with New Relic&reg; Performance Monitoring, you can isolate MySQL performance issues on your Drupal or WordPress sites.

 ### Review Slow Query Logs